Bruce Lee: Martial arts and combat sports

-Jeet Kune Do, a hybrid martial arts philosophy drawing from different combat disciplines that was founded by Lee, is often credited with paving the way for modern mixed martial arts (MMA).
-The concept of mixed martial arts was popularised in the West by Bruce Lee via his system of Jeet Kune Do.
+Jeet Kune Do, a hybrid martial arts philosophy drawing from different combat disciplines that was founded by Lee, is sometimes credited with paving the way for the combat sport mixed martial arts (MMA).
+The concept of mixed martial arts was popularized in the West by Bruce Lee via his system of Jeet Kune Do.
 Lee believed that "the best fighter is not a Boxer, Karate or Judo man.
 The best fighter is someone who can adapt to any style, to be formless, to adopt an individual's own style and not following the system of styles."

 In 2004, Ultimate Fighting Championship (UFC) founder Dana White called Lee the "father of mixed martial arts" and stated: "If you look at the way Bruce Lee trained, the way he fought, and many of the things he wrote, he said the perfect style was no style.
 You take a little something from everything.
 You take the good things from every different discipline, use what works, and you throw the rest away".

-Lee was largely responsible for many people taking up martial arts.
+Lee was largely responsible for many people's decisions to take up martial arts.
 These include numerous fighters in combat sports who were inspired by Lee; boxing champion Sugar Ray Leonard said he perfected his jab by watching Lee, boxing champion Manny Pacquiao compared his fighting style to Lee, and UFC champion Conor McGregor has compared himself to Lee and said that he believes Lee would have been a champion in the UFC if he were to compete in the present day.

 Lee inspired the foundation of American full-contact kickboxing tournaments by Joe Lewis and Benny Urquidez in the 1970s.
 American taekwondo pioneer Jhoon Goo Rhee learned from Lee what he calls the "accupunch", which he incorporated into American taekwondo.
 Rhee later coached heavyweight boxing champion Muhammad Ali and taught him the "accupunch", which Ali used to knockout Richard Dunn in 1975.
 According to heavyweight boxing champion Mike Tyson, "everyone wanted to be Bruce Lee" in the 1970s.

-UFC pound-for-pound champion Jon Jones cited Lee as inspiration, with Jones known for frequently using the oblique kick to the knee, a technique that was popularised by Lee.
-UFC champions Uriah Hall and Anderson Silva cited Lee as an inspiration.
+Former UFC Heavyweight Champion and Light Heavyweight Champion Jon Jones cited Lee as inspiration, with Jones known for frequently using the oblique kick to the knee, a technique that was popularized by Lee.
+Former UFC Middleweight Champion Anderson Silva has also cited Lee as an inspiration.
 Numerous other UFC fighters have cited Lee as their inspiration, with several referring to him as a "godfather" or "grandfather" of MMA.